 Spider Options Trading – A Better Alternative Than S&P500 Index Options

-Spider options trading is a term used to describe a trading strategy focussed on option contracts associated with an exchange traded fund (ETF) commonly known as “The Spider” (or Spyder).
+Spider options trading is a term used to describe a trading strategy focussed on options contracts associated with an exchange-traded fund (ETF) commonly known as “The Spider” (or Spyder).
 This ETF is one of the biggest investment funds in the USA and exists for the purpose of holding a basket of stocks that represent the Standard and Poors 500 selection.

 Why Spider Options Trading is Safer

 Spider options trading is also a very liquid market which means you should find it easy to get your position filled.
 A number of option trading strategies have been developed based on the SPY.
-One in particular has caught my eye because it uses double calendar and iron condor spreads to take advantage of option time decay.
+One, in particular, has caught my eye because it uses the double calendar and iron condor spreads to take advantage of option time decay.
 Learning the art of adjusting your positions in combination with these strategies brings reliable and consistent returns, providing the trader with a sense of confidence.

-If you wish to learn an excellent option trading strategy based on ETF’s that follow indexes such as the SPY, the DIA and others, I highly recommend the video series by Tradingology.
+If you wish to learn an excellent options trading strategy based on ETF’s that follow indexes such as the SPY, the DIA, and others, I highly recommend the educational video series by Tradingology.
 I have watched these videos and can assure you that they are very professionally presented and explain all you need to know in great detail.
 In fact, each one ends with the speaker’s characteristic assurance … “trade with confidence”.

 Spider Options Trading With Binary Options

-Binary Options Trading is a more recent innovation, so much so that it barely resembles the characteristics of traditional options.
-The concept is simple – you predict an outcome for the underlying, if you get it right, you get paid about 70 or more profit, if you don’t, you lose 85 percent of the amount you risked.
+Binary Options Trading is a more recent innovation, so much so that it barely resembles the characteristics of traditional, or “vanilla” options.
+The concept is simple – you predict an outcome for the underlying, if you get it right, you get paid about 70 or more profit, if you don’t, you lose 85-100 percent of the amount you risked.
 Two simple outcomes – hence, binary.